lutherling12/UB-ANC/README.md

 ===================================

-Steps needed for using serial port to connect to E310:
+Steps needed for using serial port to connect to USRP E310:

 1) sudo adduser $USER dialout (screen /dev/ttyUSB0 115200)